Friction torque

-In mechanics, friction torque is the torque caused by the frictional force that occurs when two objects in contact move.
+In mechanics, friction torque is the torque caused by the frictional force working in couple that occurs when two objects in contact move.
 Like all torques, it is a rotational force that may be measured in newton meters or pounds-feet.

 Engineering

 Friction torque can be disruptive in engineering.
 There are a variety of measures engineers may choose to take to eliminate these disruptions.
 Ball bearings are an example of an attempt to minimize the friction torque.

 Friction torque can also be an asset in engineering.
 Bolts and nuts, or screws are often designed to be fastened with a given amount of torque, where the friction is adequate during use or operation for the bolt, nut, or screw to remain safely fastened.
 This is true with such applications as lug nuts retaining wheels to vehicles, or equipment subjected to vibration with sufficiently well-attached bolts, nuts, or screws to prevent the vibration from shaking them loose.